 June 15 – Estimated Tax Payment Due

-It’s time to make your second quarter estimated tax installment payment for the 2016 tax year.
-Our tax system is a “pay-as-you-go” system.
-To facilitate that concept, the government has provided several means of assisting taxpayers in meeting the “pay-as-you-go” requirement.
+This is the last day to timely make your second quarter estimated tax installment payment for the 2022 tax year.
+Our tax system is a “pay-as-you-earn” system.
+To facilitate that concept, the government has provided several means of assisting taxpayers in meeting the “pay-as-you-earn” requirement.
 These include:

 - Payroll withholding for employees;